Paediatric Osteopathy - What to expect on your first visit

 Osteopathic practitioners have very refined, specialized palpation skills (hands-on/feeling) that get better and better the longer we're in practice.
 Because of this, we don't waste a lot of time on the 'fluff', we do our best to locate the specific, underlying cause of what may be causing dysfunction in the body, and treat that.

 Babies and children generally respond quickly to treatment, and often show signs of improvement right there in the treatment room.
 Many mothers have commented that while breastfeeding during the treatment, they could feel changes in the quality of their baby's latch, with noticeably less pinching & pain.
-Many others have reported improved latch, less pain while nursing, less chomping, easier burps, and so many other improvements after minimal treatment.
+Many others have reported improved latch, less pain while nursing, less chomping, easier burps, easier digestion, improved symmetry with crawling, easier tolerated tummy time and so many other improvements after minimal treatment.
 Nothing makes me happier than to hear that!
 My goal is to help people to heal, not to keep them coming back over and over.

 6.)
 Home Care